Tag: Trump

 Is weird.
 Hands dangle at our sides, not out in front of us like that.
 It’s as if his legs and bum are in one plane and his trunk and hair are in another.

 Some people say it’s because he wears lifts in his shoes so that he’ll look Awesomely Tall…which is hilarious because dude, there’s so much that’s more urgent to fix than the height.
 The hair.
 Ditch the pretend-hair and get a buzz cut; it would slash the ridiculous buffoon score in half.
 Then, quit scowling.
 Scrape off the makeup.
-Get suits in different colors, that fit. … Read the rest
+Get suits in different colors, that fit.
+Throw out all the red neckties and get ones with patterns.
+Do more walking.
+Eat fewer scoops.

 Eric Lipton at the Times has the skinny: Trump and Prestwick Airport have an arrangement, that predates his presidency, but that should have been terminated the instant he did become president.